CRESYM/colib0.github.io/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/index.md

 </div>
 <br>

-To determine the PI controller parameters, we include the current loop as the plant of the power loop, in order to obtain a response that accounts for the inner-loop dynamics.
+In order to tune the PI controller parameters, the closed-loop of the system is considered.
+In order to have the feedback loop, the power output is calculated including the current loop dynamics and the conversion from current to power using the instantaneous power theory.
 The following block diagram shows the complete power loop:

 <div style="background-color:rgba(0, 0, 0, 0); text-align:center; vertical-align: middle; padding:4px 0;">
 <img src="{{ '/pages/models/generations/Sources/VSC/EMTGridFollowingVSC/ErrorPowerLoopVSC.svg' | relative_url }}"